 Track 1: Concentration Track:

-5. A concentration of a student’s own design.
+- A concentration of a student’s own design.
 This could be met by taking 5 courses within a single field or department, or a combination of departments - such as Politics and Philosophy, or Sociology and Anthropology, Media and Communication, History and English, or thematic concentrations that combine courses in a wide variety of fields such as Family Studies, Migration Studies or Labor Studies.
-Self-designed concentrations must be developed in consultation with the Associate Director and Undergraduate Chair of the program and approved by the Program's Curriculum Committee.
+Self-designed concentrations must be developed in consultation with the Associate Director.

-b) Students doing concentrations will also take 4 electives focusing on gender, sexuality, and/or women
+b) Students doing concentrations will also take 4 electives focusing on gender, sexuality, and/or women.
+Courses can be found using any of the above concentration attributes, or the attribute AGGR (GSWS Major Related).

 Track 2: No Concentration:

-Students will take 9 Elective Courses focusing on topics of gender, sexuality, and/or women
+Students will take 9 Elective Courses focusing on topics of gender, sexuality, and/or women.
+Courses can be found using any of the above concentration attributes, or the attribute AGGR (GSWS Major Related).

 III.
 1 c.u.: Capstone requirement: